 If you would like to exercise any of these rights, you may do so via our Personal Data Request Form.

-Where the GDPR does not apply, Red Hat grants you the ability to access, modify, or update some of your personal data online at any time.
+Where the GDPR or similar legal requirements do not apply, Red Hat grants you the ability to access, modify, or update some of your personal data online at any time.
 You may log in and make changes to your information, such as your password, your contact information, your general preferences, and your personalization settings.
 If necessary, you may also contact us via our Feedback Form and describe the changes you want made to the information you have previously provided.
 However, note that changing or deleting information necessary for Red Hat to assist with support, services, and purchases may result in a delay or interruption in processing your requests.

 You will be given an opportunity to tell us whether you would like to receive information, special offers, and promotional materials by email from Red Hat or our business partners when you create a redhat.com account, when you register for a service, when you provide us with your personal data, or when we send you a marketing email.
 Where required by applicable law, we will obtain adequate consent to provide you with these marketing materials.
 You also have the ability to opt out of receiving marketing emails from Red Hat at any time without cost by clicking on the relevant link contained in our marketing emails or by contacting us via our Feedback Form.
 You can also exercise your rights and choices by contacting us as described below under “How to Contact Us.”